 - Goblet squat – this variant generally involves holding a kettlebell under your chin while doing a deep squat.
 You could use a dumbbell instead, at a push

-- Front squat (bar is resting on the top of the chest)
+- Front squat (the bar is resting on the top of the chest)

 - Bulgarian split squats